daolympus/daolympus-docs/docs/protocol-internals/initial-network-state.md

 * **BCV**

   [BCV](https://docs.olympusdao.finance/references/glossary#bcv) varies based on bond types.
 It is tuned regularly by the Policy team to meet the protocol goals.
 For example, if the protocol wants to accumulate more liquidity into its treasury, it can lower the BCV for [liquidity bonds](https://docs.olympusdao.finance/references/glossary#liquidity-bonds) to increase their bond capacity.
-To view the BCV targets for different bond types, visit the [Olympus Policy Dune page](https://dune.xyz/shadow/Olympus-Policy).
+To view the BCV targets for different bond types, visit the [Daolympus Policy Dune page](https://dune.xyz/shadow/Daolympus-Policy).

 * **Bond vesting term**